cardilloscreations/www-binauralbeatbank/_posts/2024-01-01-01-Ultimate-Creativity-Pure.md

 <p class="premono" markdown="1">
 Coax your brain into a creative state with this program.
 It combines a 10Hz binaural beat (Alpha waves) with a 432Hz carrier tone ("miracle tone").
 The 10Hz binaural beats are associated with encouraging creative thought.
 Likewise, the 432Hz frequency is associated with activating creativity (divergent thinking).
 Combined, it can be a powerful way to encourage your brain into a creative state.

-The brain needs at least 5 minutes to synchronize, so listen to the entire program, or enable looping to play it longer.
+Listen to the entire 15 minutes.
+Your brain needs at least 5 minutes to synchronize.
+Most research shows that 15 minutes is minimum required.
+Some suggest 30 or 60 minutes, so see instructions to enable looping if you want to play it longer.

+Please SUBSCRIBE so I can disable mid-roll ads.

 ━━━━━━━━━━━━━━━━━━━━